ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 ## Branch A: Retreat Planner Path (Q1 → Q2)

 ### Q2: Planner Interest Type
 **Question:** "We may be a great fit!
-Green Office Villas is built to help planners offer clients tailor-made retreats.
-What best describes your interest?"
+Green Office is purpose-built to help retreat planners/platforms offer deeply differentiated retreat experiences to your clients.
+What are you focused on at the moment?"

 **Options:**
-- Option 1: I am planning a retreat for a client—curious if Green Office is a fit → **Go to Q2.1**
+- Option 1: I am planning an upcoming retreat for a client — curious if Green Office is a fit → **Go to Q2.1**
-- Option 2: Scouting venues for our platform/portfolio → **Go to Q2.2**
+- Option 2: Scouting potential venues for our platform or portfolio → **Go to Q2.2**
-- Option 3: Interested in partnerships (e.g., affiliates) → **Go to Q2.3**

 ### Q2.1: Client Retreat Planning
-**Question:** "Let's dive into your client's retreat.
+**Question:** "Perfect, let's sketch out the retreat plan.
 How many attendees?"
 **Input Type:** Integer

 **Validation & Responses:**
-- Invalid input: "Oops, typo—how many attendees?"
+- Invalid input: "Oops, typo — how many attendees?"
 - 1-50: "Perfect fit for our villas." → **Continue to Q4**
 - 51-400: "Expanding by 2027-2028; email for updates?" → **Lead Capture**
 - >400: "Too large; options for subgroups?
 Email?" → **Lead Capture**
-- Alternate: Let me ask a question → **Knowledge Base Mode**

 ### Q2.2: Venue Scouting
-**Question:** "What venue types are you prioritizing?"
+**Question:** "Interesting, Green Office might really help differentiate your platform offering.
+I feel we should escalate your interest to a meeting with our team to explore partnership models.
+How many retreats are organized through your platform per year?"

 **Options:**
-- Option 1: Eco-friendly
+- Option 1: Fewer than 10
-- Option 2: Work-focused
+- Option 2: 10 to 100
-- Option 3: Luxury tropical
+- Option 3: 100 to 1,000
-- Option 4: All
+- Option 4: 1,000+
-- Option 5: Let me ask a question → **Knowledge Base Mode**

-### Q2.2.1: Group Size for Scouting
+### Q2.2.1: The Platform's Retreat Planning Role
-**Question:** "We match that.
-Typical client group size? (e.g., 10-50)" **Branch to:** Size handling like Q2.1

-### Q2.3: Partnership Interest
-**Question:** "What partnership type?"
-**Input Type:** Open text
-**Follow-up:** "Promising—email for discussion?" → **Lead Capture**
+**Question:** "What is your invovlement in managing the retreats initiated on your platform?"
+**Options:**
+- Option 1: Negligible, we are purely a platform used by 3rd party planners and corporate clients to identify potential retreat venues
+- Option 2: Limited, most of our clients manage the retreat themselves (via a retreat planner or themselves) though some engage us on aspects of the the retreat planning
+- Option 3: Moderate, we manage a mix of retreat planning services depending on the client
+- Option 4: Active, most of our clients use us to fully manage the retreat end to end

 ---